American sprinter Coleman suspended for missing doping tests - WHIZ News

-DÜSSELDORF, Germany (AP) — American sprinter Christian Coleman was suspended Wednesday by the Athletics Integrity Unit for missing doping tests.
+DÜSSELDORF, Germany (AP) — The fastest man in the world has been sidelined for a string of missed doping tests.

-Coleman has been temporarily banned from competition until a final decision at a hearing conducted under World Athletics Anti-Doping rules or the Integrity Code of Conduct.
+Christian Coleman, an American sprinter who won the 100-meter title at last year’s world championships and had been the early favorite for the Olympic gold medal at the Tokyo Games, was temporarily banned from competition by the Athletics Integrity Unit on Wednesday.

-Coleman had a previous whereabouts charge dropped last year ahead of the world championships and was a favorite for Olympic gold in the 100 meters ahead of the Tokyo Games.
-Those games have been postponed to next year because of the coronavirus pandemic.
+Coleman had a previous whereabouts charge dropped last year ahead of the world championships.
+But his current charge could lead to a two-year ban, ruling him out of next year’s postponed Olympics.

 Coleman wrote on Twitter that drug testers were unable to find him Dec.
 9 while he was shopping at a nearby mall for Christmas presents.
 That was his third infraction in a 12-month period.